Gigolo and Whore II

-Gigolo and Whore II (舞男情未了) is a 1992 Hong Kong film directed by Andy Chin and starring Simon Yam, Rosamund Kwan, Veronica Yip, Alex Fong, Jackie Lui, Jacqueline Ng, Kong Man-Sing and Lo Fan.
+Gigolo and Whore II (舞男情未了, Móuh nàahm chìhng meih líuh, The Dancer's Affection Is Not Yet Finished) is a 1992 Hong Kong film directed by Andy Chin and starring Simon Yam, Rosamund Kwan, Veronica Yip, Alex Fong, Jackie Lui, Jacqueline Ng, Kong Man-Sing and Lo Fan.
 It is a sequel to the 1991 film Gigolo and Whore.

 Plot

 Sherin (Rosamund Kwan), a rich and beautiful lesbian has acquired the family business of Johnson (Alex Fong), Johnson then go to a gigolo bar and hire a gigolo in order to get his company back.
 The owner of the gigolo bar Jenny (Veronica Yip) recommends gigolo trainee Bill (Jackie Lui) to go for the mission, but Bill doesn't make it and fell in love with Sherin's girl friend (Jacqueline Ng).
 Bill's trainer Jack (Simon Yam), Hong Kong number one gigolo then accepts a HK$10 million offer from Johnson and starts to convert Sherin from her current sexual identity into a man-loving heterosexual.
 Nearly succeeds, Jack finds himself in love with Sherin...